AR vs AI Virtual Try-On: Which Technology Actually supports buyer confidence in 2026

 The financial case for each technology depends heavily on catalog size, geographic markets, and whether the brand already has a professional photography operation.

-AR implementation costs operate on a different model: many AR platforms charge per-session engagement fees or monthly platform subscriptions ranging from $500 to $5,000 per month for mid-size fashion brands, plus integration development costs of $10,000 to $50,000 for custom implementations.
+AR implementation costs operate on a different model: many AR platforms charge per-session engagement fees or monthly platform subscriptions ranging from current plan pricing per month for mid-size fashion brands, plus integration development costs of current plan pricing for custom implementations.
 The per-session cost makes AR economically challenging for brands with more than 500 active SKUs, where the engagement-per-SKU economics deteriorate rapidly.

 When AR Actually Wins